All participants are expected to review the Student Handbook and learn more about our program policies, pre-departure planning, and travel tips.

 Each program will register all participants with STEP (Smart Traveler Enrollment Program)

 to receive up-to-date travel warnings and advice for specific locations.
 View more

 information here: https://step.state.gov/step/.

 Each program provides detailed information with location-specific safety information.
 Participants should follow all recommendations.
 This includes information about emergency gathering points, on-site contact information and SJSU contact information.

 You should always avoid demonstrations and protests while on program, as even peaceful ones can sometimes turn violent.

-Traveling before or after the FLP: You will be able to travel independently before or after the FLP program, but we strongly advise you to discuss any independent travel plans with your families and others that you rely upon before making any concrete plans.
+Traveling before or after the Faculty-Led Program (FLP): You will be able to travel independently before or after the FLP, but we strongly advise you to discuss any independent travel plans with your families and others that you rely upon before making any concrete plans.

 During free time, we strongly advise that you do not go out alone.
 We suggest that you travel in smaller groups of 3 or 4 people, rather than individually or in large groups.

-You must abide by San José State University policies, including the SJSU Student Code of Conduct, (found online) while enrolled in the program.
-You may be subject to disciplinary action, upon return to campus, for violations of those policies.
+You must abide by San Jose State University (SJSU) policies, including the SJSU Student Code of Conduct (found online here), while enrolled in the program.
+You may be subject to disciplinary action upon return to campus for violations of those policies.